tiagomfmadeira/callen/README.md

 # Calendar Collections
-This is an original project, developed in the scope of Data Bases and Human Computer Interaction courses in the third year of ECT in Aveiro.

-In this project, it was developed a WPF application, as well as a SQL Server data base, that helps a user manage a collection on callendar's.
+This project was developed within the scope of Data Bases and Human Computer Interaction subjects, during the third year of ECT at University of Aveiro.
+It consists of a WPF application, as well as a SQL Server data base, which help a user manage a collection of calendars.